WebAssembly/interface-types/proposals/interface-types/working-notes/choices/webidl.md

 ### Algebraic Type Definitions

-The Interface Types language permits the definition of a limited form of _algebraic type definition_.
+The Interface Types language permits the definition of a limited form of _algebraic types_ -- i.e., there is support for records (tuples) and variants (sums).
 This is, in part, to regularize concepts such as nullability and to permit limited forms of polymorphism (allowing a color to be named by a string, a vector of small integers or a large integer, for example).

-WebIDL explicitly prohibits the formation of new types; indeed it uses type unions to achieve similar polymorphism.
-However, as we note above, not all programming languages support dynamic types or type unions; which makes it problematic to support such polymorphism.
+Although there are mechanisms within WebIDL for supporting variants, the form of these are not consistent with sum types in general.
+In particular, variant types in WebIDL are not associated with an explicit discrimination.
+This does not match the requirements for a language neutral mechanism for supporting algebraic data types.

+On the other hand, modifying Web IDL to be consisten would be a necessarily breaking change in the design of Web IDL.

 The form of algebraic types envisaged in the Interface Types system is intentionally limited.
 For example, we do not permit _recursive_ types to be